morteza89/AI-Playground/Ollama-play-ground/ReadMe.md

-# Ollama Python Chat Playground
+# Ollama Python Chat Playground with different LLM models

-This project demonstrates three different ways to chat with a local Ollama server running the llama3.2 model using Python.
+This project demonstrates four different ways to chat with a local Ollama server running models like GPT-oss-20b, llama3.2, Qwen3, etc. using Python.

 ## Project Setup Instructions